DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 [That's how it is.
 Because of the world reincarnation the fate has been completely changed.
-It wouldn't be surprising if humans would be wiped out from this world.
+It wouldn't be surprising if the humans would be wiped out from this world.
-But, this nightmare was just barely unable to come to fruition, without doubt thanks to your worth-while struggle.]
+But, this nightmare was just barely unable to come to fruition, without doubt thanks to your worthwhile struggle.]

 It was logically sound.

 _TL Note:_ Actually, no?
 Am I the only one who thinks it is rather weak logic?

+_ED Note:_ This whole business about world overwriting is kinda full of loopholes.
+Why were Kai and Rinne unaffected by it anyway?
+And what exactly is the existence of Rinne?
+Guess we will find out in the later volumes. :)

-If the fate would be completely reversed thanks to world reincarnation, then by the point when Kai would arrive to this world, humanity would be already sealed away in the graveyard.
+If the fate was completely reversed due to world reincarnation, then by the point when Kai had arrived to this world, humanity would have already been sealed away in the graveyard.

-With it not being so.
+However, that was not the case.
 It meant that the world hadn't been completely over-written yet.

 [Your struggle supported the world of humans.